With the winter blues on their way out, you can start looking forward to getting back outdoors for 5 Summer Camping Tips!

 2) The Right Spot

-Once you’ve arrived at your location, there’s a few factors to consider before you just set up camp.
-Make sure to choose flat ground that won’t turn muddy if it rains, find a spot that will shelter you from harsh winds and avoid camping near any dead trees to avoid falling branches.
+Once you’ve arrived at your location, there are a few factors to consider before you just set up camp.
+Make sure to decide flat ground that won’t turn muddy if it rains, find a spot that will shelter you from harsh winds and avoid camping near any dead trees to avoid falling branches.

 3) Rug Up

 Bring an old rug along and use it to line the base of your tent.
 It helps to manage incoming dirt and adds a bit of comfort which feels great at bedtime.